david-dick/firefox-marionette/README.md

 - args - The reference to a list is the arguments passed to the function body.
 - filename - Filename of the client's program where this script is evaluated.
 - line - Line in the client's program where this script is evaluated.
 - new - Forces the script to be evaluated in a fresh sandbox.
-Note that if it is undefined, the script will normally be evaluted in a fresh sandbox.
+Note that if it is undefined, the script will normally be evaluated in a fresh sandbox.
 - sandbox - Name of the sandbox to evaluate the script in.
 The sandbox is cached for later re-use on the same [window](https://developer.mozilla.org/en-US/docs/Web/API/Window) object if `new` is false.
 If he parameter is undefined, the script is evaluated in a mutable sandbox.
-If the parameter is "system", it will be evaluted in a sandbox with elevated system privileges, equivalent to chrome space.
+If the parameter is "system", it will be evaluated in a sandbox with elevated system privileges, equivalent to chrome space.
 - timeout - A timeout to override the default [script](https://metacpan.org/pod/Firefox::Marionette::Timeouts#script) timeout, which, by default is 30 seconds.

 Returns the result of the javascript function.
 When a parameter is an [element](https://metacpan.org/pod/Firefox::Marionette::Element) (such as being returned from a [find](https://metacpan.org/pod/Firefox::Marionette#find) type operation), the [script](https://metacpan.org/pod/Firefox::Marionette#script) method will automatically translate that into a javascript object.
 Likewise, when the result being returned in a [script](https://metacpan.org/pod/Firefox::Marionette#script) method is an [element](https://dom.spec.whatwg.org/#concept-element) it will be automatically translated into a [perl object](https://metacpan.org/pod/Firefox::Marionette::Element).